ckanofskySchool/Collin.Github.io/_DailyJournal/DailyJournal.md

 ## 11/14/2025

 Today, I focused on obtaining the gears for the drive gearbox of my capstone project.
 I asked Mr. Dubick to order these through VEX and they came within 3 days of ordering.
 Once ordered, I then worked on 3D printing the sideplates of my gearbox for testing the gear ratio in the future.

-## 11/17/2025

-Today, I worked some more on my Topography Map of Cammleback Mountain, specifically, I learned using an example file how to create and export the toolpaths for this project using the CAM software "Aspire".
-At the end of the day, all I had time for was importing the stl and I will make the toolpaths soon.

 ## 11/18/2025